promotedai/promoted-python-delivery-client/README.md

 ### Release

-- Create a development branch
+- Create a development branch.
 - `bump2version [major|minor|patch]`
 - Send a pull request and merge.
 - Clean out the `dist/` directory and build the wheel.